hello@growthengineering.co.uk

 Critiques of the 70:20:10 Model

-Beyond the lack of hard data to support this model, there are other issues to contend with.
+Beyond the lack of hard data to support this model and the suspiciously round numbers, there are other issues to contend with.
 After all, over time our understanding of learning has changed and so have learning delivery methods.

 An increasingly common critique of the model is that it diminishes the importance of formal training methods.
-As providers of learning solutions, we’re not totally against this line of reasoning.
+As a learning technology provider, we’re not totally against this line of reasoning.

 What’s more, every business is different and requires a different training approach.
+Actual learning distribution will vary depending on factors like industry, job role, and individual learning preferences.
 Applying a fixed ratio across the broad scope of organisations seems counterproductive.

 Formal vs Informal Learning